 The walk starts in Adlestrop near to the quiet station where, in June 1914, the Paddington to Worcester express train stopped unexpectedly and where a passenger, the poet Edward Thomas heard a blackbird sing.
 A few months later, during the early months WWI, he wrote the famous poem 'Aldestrop' evoking memories of all English villages.

 This is a walking tour so waterproofs and shoes or boots with a good grip are essential.
 It is easy to moderate walking through rolling countryside and can be 8 to 20 km long, depending on your preference.

 Meet at Adlestrop village at the start of the walk, at your accommodation or a local railway station (Kingham or Moreton-in-Marsh).

 Follow a circular walk through the parishes and villages of Adlestrop, Oddington and Daylesford.
 The longer walk also visits Chastleton.

 Meeting Point + Tour Duration

-Meeting Point Options: Suggested by Guide: A location within 15 miles (24 km) from the start of the walk.
+Meeting Point Options: Suggested by Guide: At the start point of the walk, OR a location within 15 miles (24 km) from the start of the walk.
 At Kingham or Moreton-in-Marsh railway station or your accommodation.